Chinese striker Wu Lei joins Espanyol

 He scored 102 league goals over five years at Shanghai, winning the CSL's top goalscorer award in each of those seasons.

-Espanyol is 15th in LaLiga with its next game away to Real Betis in the second leg of the Copa del Rey quarter-finals on Thursday (AEDT).
+Espanyol are 15th in LaLiga with their next game away to Real Betis in the second leg of the Copa del Rey quarter-finals on Wednesday.